-Theft offenses include larceny, burglary, robbery and receipt of stolen goods.
-Larceny is typically divided according to the value of goods stolen, with the distinctions being known as grand larceny (larger amounts) and pettylarceny (smaller amounts).
+Theft offenses include larceny, burglary, robbery, and receipt of stolen goods.
+Larceny is typically divided according to the value of goods stolen, with the distinctions known as grand larceny (larger amounts) and pettylarceny (smaller amounts).
 Generally, burglary requires the unlawful entry onto private property to commit a theft offense, and robbery involves the use or threat of force or violence to commit a theft.

 Assault and Battery

-A battery, though, requires an offensive touching.
+A battery, on the other hand, requires an offensive touching.
 The touching need not cause pain, but must reasonably be considered offensive and unwanted by the recipient.
 For example, an unwanted kiss or cuddling may constitutebattery.
 Furthermore, if you attempt to wrongfully touch, or make contact with, one person, but a third party is wrongfully touched, you can still be charged with battery.

 Drug offenses generally include the following:

-- Illegal possession of a controlled substance
+- Illegal possession of a controlled substance;

-- Wrongful sale, distribution or trafficking of an illegal drug
+- Wrongful sale, distribution or trafficking of an illegal drug;

 You can also be charged with conspiracy to commit a drug crime if you engage in any conduct that furthers the criminal enterprise.